rgreenblatt/multi_hop/write_up.md

 # Appendix: Effects of using a different fact distribution

 I find that performance depends substantially on the distribution of the facts.
-When I use a subset of the 2 hop distribution that focuses on facts that I thought would be relatively more salient, performance for Opus 4 with filler tokens counting to 300 rises to 52% (from the 31% for the normal distribution).
+When I use a subset of the 2-hop distribution that focuses on facts that I thought would be relatively more salient, performance for Opus 4 with filler tokens counting to 300 rises to 52% (from the 31% for the normal distribution).
 However, performance for Gemini 3 Pro actually falls to 53% from 60% (it's possible this is due to general flakiness in Gemini 3 Pro behavior as this change also alters the few-shot prompt, but I currently don't think this is likely to be the case).
-It appears like the main difference is that Gemini 3 Pro is much better at saliently knowing random facts about winners of awards.
+My current best (low confidence) explanation is that Gemini 3 Pro is much better at saliently knowing random facts about winners of awards.

-# Appendix: what 3 hop questions is Gemini 3 Pro getting right?
+# Appendix: what 3-hop questions is Gemini 3 Pro getting right?

 Here are 10 3-hop questions that Gemini 3 Pro (with filler counting to 300) gets right: